tldr-pages/tldr/pages/common/fish.md

 # fish

-> A command-line shell for the 90's
+> A command-line shell designed to be user firendly.

 - Start interactive shell: